Cindy and Barrett with RV in Montrose

 A minor con I’ve discovered along the way: Being the only person in control of your entire schedule can be tiring.

-I’m an avid planner, so at first, this didn’t bother me.
-However, after a while, I noticed even I can get worn out from constantly arranging work day, travel day, and adventure day logistics.
+I’m an avid planner, so this initially didn’t bother me.
+However, after a while, I noticed that even I can get worn out from constantly arranging work, travel, and adventure day logistics.

-My husband drives us everywhere, cooks everything we eat, and has been virtually attending college since hitting the road.
+My husband drives us everywhere, cooks everything we eat, and has been attending college virtually since we hit the road.

-If you are currently looking for a remote job to combine with traveling, look for positions on websites such as Jooble.
+If you are currently looking for a remote job that you can combine with traveling, look for positions on websites such as Jooble.

 27. Where do you work?

-When the weather allows, outside at the end of our picnic table, sitting in my comfy lounge chair!
+When the weather allows, I sit in my comfy lounge chair outside at the end of our picnic table!

 When it’s cold or rainy, in our much-beloved RV office, which we built ourselves.

 Finding an RV with office space back in 2018 was almost entirely impossible.
-They are just not built with it in mind.
-These days that’s changing a bit, but still slowly.
+They are often not built with an office space in mind.
+These days, that’s changing a bit, but still slowly.

-So when we were hunting for our RV, we were looking for one that had good potential for building an RV desk.
+So, when we were hunting for our RV, we looked for one with good potential for building an RV desk.

 After perusing the internet for RV office ideas, we settled on building a long dual RV desk that would face a big window.
-Therefore, we specifically picked a rear living RV style with space to easily adjust to a desk.
-This way, even if we are stuck inside working, we can visually appreciate each new spot.
+Therefore, we chose a rear living RV style with space to easily adjust to a desk.
+This way, we can visually appreciate each new spot we land, even if we’re stuck inside working.

 See the transition below! 👇